How Depression Can Lead To Addiction

 Sometimes using drugs and alcohol can seem like a simple fix for those who are depressed and believe there is no end in sight.
 Alcohol and drugs might make you feel happier and temporarily relieve any emotional suffering.
 Using substances, however, often develops an addiction.
 Here’s why.
 Your body will get more dependent on the effects of drugs as you take more of them.
 Substance usage over time can worsen depressive symptoms as well as result in long-term health issues like brain damage.

-How Isolation Worsens The Situation
+How Depression Can Lead To Addiction: Isolation Worsens The Situation

 Regularly abusing drugs and alcohol can damage your employment or academic performance, not to mention the negative impact it has on your relationships.
 Being alone might make it harder to receive support, compassion, and affection.
 Emotional support can be quite helpful in managing and coping with mental health issues.
 This may contribute to explaining why loneliness raises the risk of acquiring depression.
 You might think you have a positive relationship with alcohol and other drugs when you suffer from depression.
 However, since substance use disorders and depression can reinforce each other, getting assessed and getting help can save your life.

-Waring Signs Concerning Substance Use
+How Depression Can Lead to Addiction: Warning Signs Concerning Substance Use

 You become even more worn out and pessimistic about life every time the effects of the drugs or alcohol wear off.
 The downs of use are more pronounced than the ups.